slevithan/regex/README.md

 # `regex`

-`regex` is a template tag for dynamically creating readable, high performance, native JavaScript regular expressions with advanced features.
-It's lightweight and supports all ES2024+ regex features.
+`regex` is a template tag for dynamically creating readable, high performance, *native* JavaScript regular expressions with advanced features and best practices built-in.
+It's lightweight and supports all modern ES2024+ regex functionality.

-Highlights include using whitespace and comments in regexes, atomic groups via `(?>…)` which can help you avoid [ReDoS](https://en.wikipedia.org/wiki/ReDoS), subroutines via `\g<name>` which enable powerful composition, and context-aware interpolation of `RegExp` instances, escaped strings, and partial patterns.
+Highlights include support for free spacing and comments, atomic groups via `(?>…)` which can help you avoid [ReDoS](https://en.wikipedia.org/wiki/ReDoS), subroutines via `\g<name>` which enable powerful composition, and context-aware interpolation of `RegExp` instances, escaped strings, and partial patterns.

+With the `regex` package, JavaScript steps up for the first time as being among the very best regex flavors.

 ## 🕹️ Install and use